rhysd/kiro-editor/README.md

 - Modular implementation for each logics such as parsing key inputs, rendering screen, calculating highlight, modifying text buffer (kilo implements everything in one `kilo.c` with several global variables)
+- Incremental text search is fixed and improved (kiro only highlights current match and only hits once per line).

 [Kiro][] aims to support kinds of xterm terminals on Unix-like systems.
 For example Terminal.app, iTerm2.app, Gnome-Terminal, (hopefully) Windows Terminal on WSL.